School Colors: Navy, Silver, and White

 In the summer of 2016 Felice and Bob served as presenters for a professional development session at the annual Texas Bandmasters Association conference.
 Later that same year, the Bryants served as invited keynote speakers for the Texas Tech University College of Visual and Performing Arts, School of Music "Celebrate Success!" event, recognizing and celebrating their numerous scholarship donors and recipients.

 Together, the Bryants have dedicated over 70 years as public school educators in Texas.
 They are overwhelmed and humbled at being chosen as "Namesakes" in Katy ISD.
-They realize that their careers and their family (3 married children and 6, soon to be 7 grandchildren) are incredible blessings.
+They realize that their careers and their family (3 married children and 7 grandchildren) are incredible blessings.
 They are excited about the many possibilities and adventures that await for the students, teachers, staff and community of Bryant Elementary!